service-bot/servicebot-docs/docs/index.md

 We welcome questions and feedback via our [discource community](http://community.servicebot.io/), as well as [contributions](https://github.com/servicebot/servicebot).
 For general discussion, feel free to visit our [Gitter Chatroom](https://gitter.im/service-bot/Lobby).

-We were automation engineers for fortune 500 companies.
+We are automation engineers for fortune 500 companies.
 We were operating a web development company and needed a way to manage our services and subscriptions, so became ServiceBot.